cumtr/R_Recipes/README.md

 # R_Recipes

-A directory with various helpfull R functions.
+A directory with various helpfull R functions and scripts I wrote at some point.